Maradu apartments demolition order: In popular culture

+Vidhi is a 2021 Indian Malayalam-language film directed by Kannan Thamarakkulam, based on the Maradu apartments demolition order.

 Opinions

 A Mumbai-based advocate and the president of National Lawyers Campaign for Judicial Transparency and Reforms said that as per notification issued in 2011 by the central government, Maradu was brought under CRZ II and that even if the buildings were demolished, they could be reconstructed at the same location.
 Rules are procedural laws brought by the executive for enforcing the acts of parliament.
 The rules which are applicable to the buildings now are the rules in force today.
 As CRZ II applies to the buildings in question and there is no violation.
 The procedure adopted by the Supreme Court in bypassing the Kerala Municipality Act and rules under it was without jurisdiction and shocking.